 A divorce is emotionally wrenching for all parties involved.
 However, by retaining the services of a skilled and experienced attorney, you can minimize the pain, stress and frustration typically associated with the dissolution of marriage.

-As professional divorce lawyers, we at the law firm of Thomas L. Hunter, P.C. are proud to give you the respect and courtesy you deserve.
+As professional divorce lawyers, we at Hunter Law Firm are proud to give you the respect and courtesy you deserve.
 Our lawyers will review your marital issues with you and explain the possible solutions.
 Additionally, we treat our clients as more than just cases.
 We explore every available option and tailor a strategy that meets your specific needs.

 Understanding divorce in Virginia

 Before filing, it is important that you attempt to determine if your divorce will be contested or uncontested.
 Uncontested divorce is the most common type of divorce.
 The process is inexpensive and quick.
 A contested divorce occurs if you and your spouse cannot agree on issues like providing child support, spousal support and the division of property and assets.